- Cornelia Hahn Oberlander (archive creator)

 AP075.S4 Reference and research material

 Cornelia Hahn (b.
-June 20, 1921, Mulheim, Germany) fled Berlin with her widowed mother in 1939 to settle near Wolfboro, New Hampshire, USA.
+June 20, 1921, Mulheim, Germany; d.
+May 22, 2021, Vancouver, British Columbia) fled Berlin with her widowed mother in 1939 to settle near Wolfboro, New Hampshire, USA.
 She attended Smith College, Northampton, Massachusetts from 1941–44 before studying under Walter Gropius at the Graduate School of Design, Harvard University, graduating with a degree in Landscape Architecture in 1947.
-In 1950, Orberlander was hired as a community planner with the Citizen's Council on City Planning (CCCP) in Philadelphia.
+In 1950, Oberlander was hired as a community planner with the Citizen's Council on City Planning (CCCP) in Philadelphia.
 Oberlander worked with landscape architect Dan Kiley for projects in Vermont and in Philadelphia from 1951–53.
 She also worked in the same period for landscape architect James Rose on social housing developments as well as with architects Louis Kahn, and Oskar Stonorov.
 In 1953, she married fellow Harvard graduate H. Peter Oberlander (1922-2008) and moved to Vancouver where her husband was charged with founding the Community and Regional Planning Department at the University of British Columbia (UBC).
 At this point Cornelia Hahn Oberlander opened her own practice as a landscape architect.

 Projects Oberlander worked on in the 1990s included the United Nations Peacekeeping Monument in Ottawa, with architect Richard Henriquez and sculptor Jack Harmon, landscapes for the Northwest Territories Legislative Assembly Building, Yellowknife (Matsuzaki / Wright Architects, 1991–94).
 She also worked on the ecologically innovative C.K.
 Choi Institute of Asian Research at UBC (Matsuzaki / Wright Architects, 1996), a project that committed Hahn Oberlander to environmental planning and sustainable development in urban contexts, as well as the landscape master plan for Smith College, Northampton, Massachusetts (Rolland/Towers, 1997).